 Think of the total cost in four main parts: the hardware, the installation service, potential home upgrades, and administrative fees.
 Breaking it down this way helps you see where your money is going and why certain costs are necessary for a safe and reliable setup.
 The best way to get a precise number for your home is to have a qualified electrician perform an assessment, but let’s walk through the typical costs you can anticipate.

-The Price of the Charger Itself
+First, The Cost of the Charger Unit

 First up is the charging unit.
 The cost for a Level 2 charger, which is what most homeowners install, typically falls between $300 and $1,200.
 This wide range comes down to factors like brand reputation, charging speed, and extra features.
 A basic, no-frills charger will be on the lower end, while “smart” chargers with Wi-Fi connectivity, app integration, and scheduling capabilities will cost more.
 While it’s tempting to go for the cheapest option, investing in a quality charger from a reputable brand can give you better performance and a longer lifespan.